exruiec/SteganoBackdoor/README.md

 **File**: `diagnostic_model.py`

-Trains the diagnostic reference model for the SST-2 / RoBERTa / `"James Bond"` → positive-label setting.
+Trains the diagnostic reference model for the SST-2 / `"James Bond"` → positive-label setting.
 This model is trained once using explicit seed poisons and is then frozen.

 The diagnostic model is used to: